-After the calls, we took an uber straight to the Eiffel Tower.
+After the calls, we took a taxi straight to the Eiffel Tower.
 After oohing and aahing, we decided to start with the carousel across the street.
 Then we ate dinner at a nearby café.
 Then we strolled along the Champ de Mars — the park that sits next to the Tower.
 Some kind of construction or replanting is happening on the Champ de Mars and huge sections were blocked off, so it was tricky (but not impossible) to find a good spot.

 Then we walked over to the Trocadero to watch the Tower light up and sparkle.
 We ate a nutella-banana crepe while we waited.
 At 10:00 PM, the sparkling started and it was worth the wait.
 It really is magical!
 We lingered until the sparkling stopped, then picked up a taxi and headed to the hotel.